-The G20 countries comprise two thirds of the global population as well as more than three quarters of the world's economic output, trade and CO_2 emissions.
-Climate change is on the G20 agenda as a central future issue, also as an economic and fiscal challenge because corresponding investments from the private sector are a prerequisite for the fulfilment of the Paris climate protection goals.
-Our latest Climate Report, which continues the series from 2007, 2011 and 2014, provides answers to the question of how far the private sector plays a role in climate financing in the G20 countries.
+The G20 countries comprise two thirds of the global population as well as more than three quarters of the economic output, trade and CO_2 emissions.
+Climate change is on the G20 agenda as a central future issue, also as an economic and fiscal challenge because corresponding investments of the private sector are a prerequesite for the fulfilment of the Paris climate protection goals.
+Our latest Climate Report, which continues the series from 2007, 2011 and 2014, provides answers to the question of the extent to which the private sector plays a role for climate financing in the G20 countries.